5 Best Benchtop Band Saws – Small Bandsaws Reviewed in 2023

 Uses of higher horsepower:

-- You’re cutting purple heart or oak
+- You’re cutting purpleheart wood or oak

-- You have long boards to resaw into thinner planks
+- You have longboards to resaw into thinner planks

 Not just wood